epicleet/write-ups/2022/zer0ptsCTF/crypto/anti_fermat/README.md

 q == q0 + k == ((1<<1024)-1) - p + k
 ```

-It is known that `k` is too small since the probability of finding a prime not greater than `N` is `1/ln(N)` as shown in [Wikipedia - Prime Number Theorem](https://en.wikipedia.org/wiki/Prime_number_theorem), so we can search for it linearly.
+It is known that `k` is too small since the probability of finding a prime is not greater than `N` is `1/ln(N)` as shown in [Wikipedia - Prime Number Theorem](https://en.wikipedia.org/wiki/Prime_number_theorem), so we can search for it linearly.
 The public key can be written as:

 ```text
 n == p*q == p*(((1<<1024)-1) - p + k)